henryheitmann/DealSecAgg/README.md

 # Reference

-Joshua Stock, Henry Heitmann, Janik Noel Schug, Daniel Demmler.
+Joshua Stock, Henry Heitmann, Janik Noel Schug, and Daniel Demmler.
 2024.
 DealSecAgg: Efficient Dealer-Assisted Secure Aggregation for Federated Learning.
-In *21st International Workshop on Trust, Privacy and Security in the Digital Society (TrustBus)*.
+In *Proceedings of the 19th International Conference on Availability, Reliability and Security (ARES '24)*. https://doi.org/10.1145/3664476.3670873